By way of an introduction (to this page)

 TWO APPLICATIONS

 In a Nobel Prize winning astrophysics application, random field geometry was used to help analyse the COBE abd Wmap astrophysical data being used to study the structure of the premieval universe that followed the supposed `Big Bang’.
 The idea here is that 99.97% of the radiant energy of the Universe was released within the first year after the Big Bang, and much of the structure of that time is still measurable in terms of today’s background microwave radiation.
-Theories that attempt to explain the origin of large scale structure seen in the Universe today must therefore conform to the constraints imposed by thgalaxyese observations.
+Theories that attempt to explain the origin of large scale structure seen in the Universe today must therefore conform to the constraints imposed by these observations.
 The Figures at the left, taken from a NASA site show the anomolies in the cosmic microwave background (CMB) radiation, divided by their standard deviation.
 This was the first evidence of anomolies in the CMB radiation, a sort of signature left over from the creation of the universe.

 The initial data is actually directional, as it represents radiation coming into a point from the surrounding universe.
 As such, it is actually a random field on a two dimensional sphere.
 The maps shown here are projections of the full sky in Galactic coordinates, with the plane of the Milky Way placed horizontally in the middle of the map and with the Galactic center at the center.